Romans

 Paul probably composed his letter to the Roman church in 57 or 58AD, during his stay in Corinth.
 Paul, having been forced to leave Ephesus, was intending to visit Corinth, but due to problems in the church he delayed his visit and continued his missionary work in Macedonia.
 During this time he wrote the letter known as 2 Corinthians to the church in Corinth.
 The problems in Corinth seems to have developed around some judaizers, members of the circumcision party from the church in Jerusalem, who had set up shop in the Corinthian congregation.
 Paul doesn't address their theology in 2 Corinthians, but he is certainly critical of their attempt to undermine his apostolic authority.

-On arriving in Corinth, Paul obviously deals with the opposition party and it is during this time he writes his letter to the Romans, a letter which deals head-on with the heretical theology promoted by the judaizers.
-In fact, it is quite possible that Romans is substantially a general treatise composed by Paul to confront the threat posed by the judaizers, and circulated throughout his mission churches.
+On arriving in Corinth, Paul obviously deals with the opposition party and it is during this time that he writes his letter to the Romans, a letter which deals head-on with the heretical theology promoted by the judaizers.
+As already noted, it is likely that Romans is substantially a general treatise composed by Paul to confront the heresy of nomism (sanctification by obedience), and circulated throughout his mission churches.
 The letter, as we have it, was sent to the church in Rome in preparation for Paul's visit there before traveling to Spain.
-After his stay in Corinth, Paul set off for Jerusalem with his collection for the poor in Palestine, but was arrested and ended up in Rome as a prisoner.
+After his stay in Corinth, Paul set off for Jerusalem with his collection for the poor in Palestine, but was arrested and ended up in Rome as a prisoner

 Purpose